matteo14c/HaploCoV/docs/source/perlMummer.rst

 Unix, ubuntu
 ============

-Under the most recent versions of ubuntu, mummer can be installed directly from your system package manager (apt-get).
-If youhave super-user privileges, you can open a terminal and then use the following command:
+Under the most recent versions of ubuntu, Mummer can be installed directly from your system package manager (apt-get).
+If you have super-user privileges, you can open a terminal and then issue the following command:

 ::